redstreet/beancount_reds_importers/README.md

 # beancount_reds_importers

-Simple importers and tools for beancount.
-Separates the file format reader from the transaction builder code.
-New importers are easily built by mixing and matching a fileformat reader and a transaction builder, and specifying (via python code) the semantics of the file format.
+Simple importers and tools for [beancount](https://github.com/beancount/beancount).
+Importers can be ugly and painful to write, yet are important in automating the grunt work out of maintaining personal finance software.
+The philosophy is to make writing importers easy.
+To achieve this, the design goal is to separate importers in to three
+parts:

+1. file format reader (reusable)
+2. transaction builder (reusable)
+3. institution-specific declarations and code (minimal, institution specific)

+This helps move common code into (1) and (2) above, and makes writing new importers easy by sipmly picking from one of those two along with with minimal declarations and code in (3).

 File format readers included are:
 - ofx